flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 # Normal Law Protections in the A320

-The A320 has various flight envelope protections which protect the aircraft from entering certain critical situations while Normal Law is active.
+The A320 has various flight envelope protections, which protect the aircraft from entering certain critical situations while Normal Law is active.

-The guides in this section shall cover some of the main envelope protections of the A320's Normal Law.
+The guides in this section shall cover some main envelope protections of the A320's Normal Law.

 ??? info "Control Laws"
-    The fly-by-wire principle of the A320 uses several "Laws" on how to control the flight control surfaces in relation to the pilot's input to side stick.
+    The fly-by-wire principle of the A320 uses several "Laws" on how to control the flight control surfaces in relation to the pilot's input to the side stick.

     - Normal Law:
         - normal conditions even after single failure of sensors, electrical system, hydraulic system or flight control computer